ralna/GALAHAD/doc/Python/lsrt.rst

           holds the number of residuals, i.e., the number of rows of $A$. n : int
-          holds the number of variables, i.e., the number of columns of $A$. weight : float
+          holds the number of variables, i.e., the number of columns of $A$. power : float
-          holds the strictly positive regularization weight, $\sigma$. power : float
+          holds the regularization power, $p \geq 2$. weight : float
-          holds the regularization power, $p \geq 2$. u : ndarray(m)
+          holds the strictly positive regularization weight, $\sigma$. u : ndarray(m)
-          holds the result vector when initial or return status = 1, 2, 4 or 5 (see below).
+          holds the result vector when initial or return status = 1, 2 or 4 (see below).
       v : ndarray(n)
           holds the result vector when return status = 3 (see below).